designatedcoder/dotfiles/README.md

     Open Neovim.
 It will automatically install any missing plugins and apply the configuration.

-    Formatting plugins need to be installed manually from Mason (ie, stylua, prettierd, pint, and phpstan).
+    I have added "WhoIsSethDaniel/mason-tool-installer.nvim" to lsp configs to auto-install plugins not found in Mason (ie, stylua, prettierd, pint, and phpstan, etc).

 8. Tmux: